-For each video, we also collected the associated description and closed captions.
-We filtered videos whose 1) duration was greater than 14 minutes; and 2) descriptions had less than 10 words.
-This was done to prune videos which may be too computationally expensive to process or whose description may be too short to have meaningful events.
+A potential drawback with news data is that they could be socio-economically biased and sensationalized.
+We mitigate these issues by choosing media sources rated ``Center'' (out of ``Left'', ``Left Leaning'', ``Center'', ``Right Leaning'' and ``Right'' ratings) by the media rating website \texttt{allsides.com}, resulting in a total of 9 news media sources (\cf \Cref{appendix:dataset-curation}).
+We scraped Youtube for news videos, associated text story and closed captions (ASR) from the official channels of these sources, collecting a total of 100.5K videos.
+We filtered videos whose duration was greater than 14 minutes or whose descriptions had less than 10 words.
+This was done to prune videos that may be too computationally expensive to process or whose descriptions may be too short to have meaningful events.
 We split the data two ways -- 1) 100K unannotated train split for self-supervised/weakly supervised training and 2) 526 annotated test split - 249 validation set and 277 test set - for benchmarking and evaluation.
-We annotate only a small set because annotations for this task is extremely challenging and resource consuming -- two popular NLP Hierarchical event-event relations dataset \cite{hovy-etal-2013-events, wang-etal-2021-learning-constraints} contain 100 articles each (including train split).
+We annotate a relatively small set because of the challenging and resource-consuming nature of the annotation process; two popular NLP Hierarchical event-event relations datasets \cite{hovy-etal-2013-events, wang-etal-2021-learning-constraints} contain 100 articles each (including train split).